StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 Individual monitors can be disabled using the StackState CLI.
 To disable/enable a monitor:

 1. Identify the monitor to enable/disable.
-This can be done by finding the monitor identifier or ID in the StackState UI or using the StackState CLI:
+To do this, find the monitor identifier or ID in the StackState UI or using the StackState CLI:
    * Inspect the monitor definition available under the context menu of a monitor result panel in the StackState UI.
    * Use the StackState CLI command `sts monitor list` to retrieve details of all monitors.